priyanka-bagade/cvsdk_hello_world/README.md

 #### 1. *define some suggested activities here and describe what should happen/what it means*

-## Part 1 recap
+## Recap

-> You can now be successful with these tasks:
+You can now be successful with these tasks:
 - Running the Model Optimizer against a trained Cafe model.
 - Identifing the two required Intermediate Representation (IR) files, and their directory location.
 - Locating the source code that runs the Inference Engine.